-The new path will both help people connect better between Lockleaze and other areas for employment, education or leisure purposes, and help improve access into Stoke Park for users, especially some people with mobility difficulties.
+The new path will help connect people between Lockleaze and other areas, like Broomhill, Frenchay and Stapleton, for employment, education or leisure purposes and help improve access into Stoke Park for users, especially some people with mobility difficulties.

 To help meet Bristol’s housing shortage, we have plans to build approximately 1,000 new homes in the Lockleaze area.
-New residents will need to move about so we have to improve the local transport network to reduce levels of congestion.
+New residents will need to move around so we aim to improve the local transport network to reduce levels of congestion.
 We are looking to encourage people to use sustainable modes of travel, such as walking, cycling and public transport.
-The new path is one measure that has been identified as being important to support the new housing and encourage people not to always use the car on busy local roads.
+The new path is one measure that has been identified as being important to support the new housing and encourage people to walking and cycle.

 We want to try and maximise the benefits of the investment.
 One objective is to help people access employment, education and leisure destinations around the Stoke Park area more easily and quickly by walking or cycling.
 In addition, we would like to improve access into Stoke Park so that more people can enjoy the park and the new path helps achieve this objective too.
-We also have plans to surface the historic trackway running through Stoke Park and the works would provide this, without the Council having to pay for it.
+We are providing a new surface over the historic carriage track running through Stoke Park without the Council having to pay for it.

-A network of good quality paths will allow pedestrians and cyclists to move about more easily and safely.
-This can help to encourage people not to use their cars for some trips, which will help to reduce the impact of housing, in terms of increased congestion and air pollution on the local road network.
+A network of good quality paths will allow people to move about more easily and safely.
+This can help to encourage people not to use their cars for some trips, which will help to reduce the impact of the new housing, in terms of increased congestion or air pollution on the local road network.

 We propose the path be 3.0 metres wide.
 This is recommended minimum width for a shared use path, which is a path that pedestrians, wheelchair users and cyclists use together.
 We would normally recommend a wider path but recognise it would have a greater impact on the Park.

 The path route options follow existing paths, which are mown grass.
 We will have to widen the path in some places, but this should only affect a very small amount of the grassland.
-A surfaced path will not become muddy during wet periods.
+The surfaced path will not become muddy or rutted during wet periods.

-The contractor will be required to submit a Construction Management Plan and this will need to show how any particular planning conditions relating to planting, wildlife and tree protection is taken into account.
-We will be supervising the contractor to ensure the works are carried out in the correct manner.
+The contractor has submitted a Construction Management Plan and this demonstrates how the planning conditions relating to planting, wildlife and tree protection are taken into account.
+We are supervising the contractor to ensure the works are carried out in the correct manner.

 We have a lot of ecological information about Stoke Park and are also getting more ecology survey work done, in relation to the proposed path.
-This survey will make recommendations, with regard to protecting species during the work and planning conditions will be set if required.
-However, as we are widening and surfacing existing paths, we think any impact will be minor.
+This survey will make recommendations with regard to protecting species during the work which the contractors will adhere to.
+However, as we are only widening and surfacing existing paths, we understand that any impact is likely to be minor.
 We will include protection works to help minimise the impact and sensitive locations of work will be supervised by an ecologist.